-Jorgos, an emigrant worker from Greece, joins a group of young people usually hanging around.
+Jorgos, a migrant worker from Greece, joins a group of young people in Munich usually hanging around.
 This foreigner incites hostility and jealousy among them, and he is insulted as a "...

-Jorgos, an emigrant worker from Greece, joins a group of young people usually hanging around.
+Jorgos, a migrant worker from Greece, joins a group of young people in Munich usually hanging around.
 This foreigner incites hostility and jealousy among them, and he is insulted as a "Communist" and "Greek dog".
 After having been attacked, Jorgos talks to Maria of his wish to return home.Written by

 L.H.
 Wong <firstname.lastname@example.org>

 6 of 7 people found this review helpful.